MarcoLoPinto/PiTensor/README.md

     cd pitensor
     ```

+2. Create a new environment (conda/miniconda is preferred) and activate it for this project:
+    ```sh
+    conda create -n pitensor python=3.9
+    conda activate pitensor
+    ```

-2. Install the repository as a standard package:
+3. Install the repository as a standard package:
     ```sh
     pip install .
     ```